Cheryl L. Hyman

 Civic Involvement & Speaking Engagements

 Hyman serves as a member of the Board of Directors of the national advocacy organization Complete College America (CCA), the Washington D.C.-based nonprofit organization leading America’s effort to improve college graduation rates.
-She is also a member of the Board of Trustees of the Chicago History Museum and a member of the Commercial Club of Chicago.
+She also serves on the boards of the Illinois Community College Board and Chicago History Museum and is a member of the Commercial Club of Chicago and the Economic Club of Chicago.
 In addition, Hyman has been sworn in under the State of Illinois as a Court Appointed Special Advocate for abused and neglected children who are wards of the Juvenile Court.

 Hyman is often called to discuss community college reform and has served as a panelist at The Hamilton Project and the Center for the American Progress’s “The Future of American Jobs Part II” discussion at the National Press Club in Washington, D.C., NBC News’s Education Nation Summit in New York City, the National Journal’s Educating for Success: The Nexus Between College Completion and American Competitiveness in Washington D.C. and at the Aspen Institute 2011 Ideas Festival.
 Her work has also been cited in major publications, including: The Economist, the Wall St. Journal, and The Chronicle of Higher Education.